sanger-tol/agp-tpf-utils/README.md

 - **DNA Sequence**
     - **column 5** the "component_type" contains *W* in our assemblies, meaning a contig from Whole Genome Shotgun (WGS) sequencing.
-    - **column 10** is an extra "metadata" column not included in the AGP v2.1 specification. `Painted` in this column means that it has HiC data matches.
+    - **columns 10 and greater** are extra tag metadata columns not included in the AGP v2.1 specification.
+(See below for their possible contents.)
 - **Gaps**
     - **column 5** the "component_type" contains `U` in our assemblies, for a gap of unknown length.
 (The other gap type `N` is for gaps of known